 Select a tab such as Latency, and select a timeframe on the right.
 Compare the Actual and SLA lines on the charts.

 Clean up resources

-In this quickstart, you've learned how to create an Azure Cosmos DB account, create a collection using the Data Explorer, and run a console app.
-You can now import additional data to your Cosmos DB account.
+In this quickstart, you learned how to create an Azure Cosmos DB API for Mongo DB account, add a database and container using Data Explorer, and add data using a Java console app.
+You can now import additional data to your Cosmos database.